Proton and neutron form factors with quark orbital excitations: Introduction

 Meanwhile the hypercentral version of the HM was actively developed in a large series of papers, first in the nonrelativistic hypercentral constituent quark model (NHCQM) (see \cite{33} and references therein) and later in the relativised form (RHCQM) \cite{34,35}.
 One should note that both, in the nonrelativistic hypercentral HM and in the RHCQM, one obtains naturally similar forms $G^p_E(Q)$ and $\frac{G^p_M(Q)}{\mu_p}$, but their ratio is difficult to make decreasing with $Q^2$.
 As we will show below, this fact is connected to the absence of internal quark orbital momenta in the hypercentral approximation and one needs to take into account the non-hypercentral contribution.
 One of the ways is to exploit the quark-diquark model, as it was done in \cite{35}.

-In our case we shall use - what possibly is the simplest way - to extend the hyperspherical basis in our calculations.
+In our case we shall use -- what possibly is the simplest way -- to extend the hyperspherical basis in our calculations.
 As it will be shown, it is enough to add to the basic hypercentral component the lowest noncentral contribution with the proper relative amplitude, given by the constant $A$, and it recovers both reasonable form factor $G^n_E$ and the ratio $R(Q)$.
 It is important that the sign and value of $A$ can be obtained also from the HM formalism.

-To ensure the correct $Q$ dependence of all four form factors, including large $Q$ values, one can use any of two strategies: 1. to find the proper set of parameters, defining the nucleon wave function and then to include the perturbative formalism to modify expressions at high $Q$; 2. to try the nonperturbative formalism which can be applied up to high $Q$.
-Below we are using the formalism, based on the analysis of the relativistic dynamics in QCD and QED with the notion of the Lorentz contracted wave functions, introduced in \cite{36,37,38}, where it was checked for real QCD systems, and exploited in \cite{39} for the meson form factors, showing a good agreement with experiment, and in \cite{40} for the amplitudes of the strong decays, explaining the old problem in $\rho,\rho'$ decays.
+To ensure the correct $Q$ dependence of all four form factors, including large $Q$ values, one can use any of two strategies: 1. to find the proper set of parameters, defining the nucleon wave function and then to include the perturbative formalism \cite{13} to modify expressions at high $Q$; 2. to try as an alternative the Poincare` invariant instantaneous formalism with nonperturbative Lorentz contracted wave functions.
+The latter are not destroyed by the high $Q$ photon since the highly accelerated (velocity $v$) proton wave functions have stabilized momentum dependence at high $Q$- $\psi_v(Q)=\psi_0(Q\sqrt{1-v^2})$ and can exceed the perturbative values.
+Therefore the accelerated Lorentz contracted wave function can escape the perturbative dissociation into unbound pieces as it is assumed in the perturbative approach \cite{13} Below we are using the formalism (2), based on the analysis of the relativistic dynamics in QCD and QED with the notion of the Lorentz contracted wave functions, introduced in \cite{36,37,38}, where it was checked for real QCD systems, and exploited in \cite{39} for the meson form factors, showing a good agreement with experiment, and in \cite{40} for the amplitudes of the strong decays, explaining the old problem in $\rho,\rho'$ decays.
 It is essential that in this formalism one can use the same set of the wave functions in the rest frame for all values of Q, taking into account the transformation laws of the Lorentz contracted wave functions.
+One should note at this point that the approach using relativistically transformed wave functions for the baryon form factors was possibly exploited for the first time by Licht and Pagnamenta \cite{41} in 1970, as will be discussed in the next section.
+We are using below a modified form, suitable for 3 and more constituents in the wave function.
+We shall show that our expressions for all four form factors, containing only two parameters (numbers), agree reasonably well with available experimental data, and what is remarkable, the Rosenbluth type data agree with our results for the zero orbital admixture $A$, while the polarization transfer data agree with the fixed nonzero value of $A$.
+In addition to this surprising result we shall demonstrate a remarkable structure of the Lorentz contracted nucleon form factor, which allows to continue its form up to large $Q$, extending in this way the positive experience with the meson form factors \cite{39} and the meson decay amplitudes \cite{40}.